tylerphamd/tylerphamd.github.io/teaching.md

 COMM 130 (Lansing Community College)

 “Tyler is an awesome professor.
 He was very fair in grading, the expectations he set from day 1 were kept and fair, and he was very clear when instructing and providing me feedback on speeches, activities, and assignments.
 He was also just a fun professor that wanted to learn about each student and cared about us doing well.
 Grades were posted very quickly so I always knew where I was at.
 I would recommend him as a professor 10/10 times.”

+"Professor Pham is an exceptional example of a great teacher.
+He clearly loves what he does, is passionate about the subject, and always gave us a perfect example of a confident and compelling public speaker.
+As a side note, Professor Pham was my best dressed professor by far.
+You may not consider this an incredibly important and otherwise deal–breaking factor of an effective professor, but I consider a well–dressed professor one that respects his profession and his students in every way he can, including the way he dressed for his class."

+COMM 200 (Lansing Community College)

+"Perfect role model for a professor and how they should structure their class.
+Empathetic, caring, patient, reasonable.
+I wish they could teach all my collegiate classes."